AWS CodeCommit sample for AWS Cloud9

 Prerequisites

-Before you use this sample, make sure your setup meets the following requirements:
+Before you use this sample, make sure that your setup meets the following requirements:

 -

 You must have an existing AWS Cloud9 EC2 development environment.
-This sample assumes you already have an EC2 environment that is connected to an Amazon EC2 instance running Amazon Linux or Ubuntu Server.
+This sample assumes that you already have an EC2 environment that's connected to an Amazon EC2 instance that runs Amazon Linux or Ubuntu Server.
 If you have a different type of environment or operating system, you might need to adapt this sample's instructions to set up related tools.
-See Creating an environment in AWS Cloud9 for details.
+For more information, see Creating an environment in AWS Cloud9.

 -

 You have the AWS Cloud9 IDE for the existing environment already open.
 When you open an environment, AWS Cloud9 opens the IDE for that environment in your web browser.
-See Opening an environment in AWS Cloud9 for details.
+For more information, see Opening an environment in AWS Cloud9.

 Step 1: Set up your IAM group with required access permissions

-If your AWS credentials are associated with an IAM administrator user in your AWS account, and you want to use that user to work with CodeCommit, skip ahead to Step 2: Create a Repository in AWS CodeCommit.
+Suppose that your AWS credentials are associated with an administrator user in your AWS account, and you want to use that user to work with CodeCommit Then, skip ahead to Step 2: Create a Repository in AWS CodeCommit.

 You can complete this step using the AWS Management Console or the AWS Command Line Interface (AWS CLI).